 - Resale price method.

-- Added cost method.
+- Additional cost method.

-- Profit split method.
+- Utility partitioning method.

-- Transactional profit margin method.
+- Transactional profit margin method of the transaction.

 Comparability Analysis in Mexico

-- Characteristics of the operations.
+- Characteristics of the transactions.

 - The functions or activities, assets and risks assumed in the operations.